-A. Under current law, a defendant has an absolute right to bail if the custody time limits have expired and otherwise ordinarily a right to bail unless there is sufficient reason not to grant it.
+Under current law, a defendant has an absolute right to bail if the custody time limits have expired and otherwise ordinarily a right to bail unless there is sufficient reason not to grant it.
 Any person accused of committing a crime is presumed innocent until proven guilty in a court of law.
-Therefore a person charged with a crime, should not be denied freedom unless there is a good reason.
-The main reasons for refusing bail are that the defendant is accused of an imprison-able offence and there are substantial grounds for believing that the defendant would:
+Therefore, a person charged with a crime, should not be denied freedom unless there is a good reason.
+The main reasons for refusing bail are that the defendant is accused of an imprisonable offense and there are substantial grounds for believing that the defendant would:

 - Abscond, or

-- Commit further offences while still on bail, or
+- Commit further offenses while still on bail, or

 - Interfere with witnesses.